Ashly shares food made with LOVE! A self-taught mom chef of three boys, she comes from a long line of amazing homemakers with food flair!

 About the Ingredients

-I used of hemp, chia, and flax blend when I made these cookies.
+I used this brand of hemp, chia, and flax blend when I made these cookies.
 I like this brand because it is affordable and I am a budget shopper.
 I also like the fact that the seeds are already blended together for quick use in any recipe!
-I like to add them to my morning oatmeal or sprinkle them on peanut butter toast. this brand
+I like to add them to my morning oatmeal or sprinkle them on peanut butter toast.

 Brewer's yeast is a dietary supplement packed with nutrients such as iron, protein, and vitamin B. Don't have brewer's yeast?
 It is okay to leave this ingredient out.
 Do not replace it with regular yeast!